shadowsocks/shadowsocks-org/src/content/en/spec/04-AEAD.md

 ## Key and Nonce

-No more key derivation for AEAD.
-The user needs to provide a 32-byte random key encoded with URL-safe Base64.
-If an invalid key is provided, the shadowsocks server should show a warning and generate a random key for the user.
+For AEAD, it's recommended to use a 32-byte random key.
+The key can be passed to shadowsocks in a Base64-URL encoded string.
+If an invalid key provided, the shadowsocks server should show a warning and generate a random key for the user.

 For TCP, the first nonce is either from client or server side, it is generated randomly, and the subsequent nonces are increased by 1.